degun/great/blog/first-blog-post.md

 **What you should know before you begin installing a skylight?**

-Skylights are a superb addition to any home.They can brighten up darker rooms, make a neighborhood feel more spacious, and even improve the worth of your home too.
+Skylights are a superb addition to any home.
+They can brighten up darker rooms, make a neighborhood feel more spacious, and even improve the worth of your home too.

 Before you begin installing skylights there are a couple of things you should take into consideration to make sure you get the simplest solution for your needs (and don’t waste money in the process!).